• Home

 Warrant Officer Military Ranks

 Warrant officers hold warrants from their service secretary for specialization and expertise in certain fields, technologies or capabilities.
-The lowest ranking warrant officers serve under a warrant, but receive commissions from the president with promotion to chief warrant officer two.
+The lowest ranking warrant officers serve under a warrant officer, but receive commissions from the president with promotion to chief warrant officer two.
 Commissioned warrant officers are specialists in a particular field, as opposed to commissioned officers, which are generalists.
 There are no warrant officers in the Air Force.

 Officer Military Ranks